-- Working together and team development and Leadership (e.g. with tools) - GoodHabitz modules on Teamwork.
+- Working together and team development

+- GoodHabitz modules on Teamwork.

-• If you can't find a solution within your team or with your manager, you can also contact one of the confidential advisers or the Ombudsman.
+- If you can't find a solution within your team or with your manager, you can also contact one of the confidential advisers or the Ombudsman.

 'I often have to work on my own, even though I don't have all the information I need.
 I find it difficult to ask for help, because I think that I should be able to find things out for myself.'